Nepiki/Guides/Zillion-(SMS).md

 _Complete the mission without rescuing Apple or Champ without using a continue_

 Simply complete the game without saving either Apple or Champ.
-This will limit you to just JJ's health, but you can take advantage of the many extra Level up items available to restore some lost health.
+This will limit you to just JJ's health, but you can take advantage of the many extra level up items available to restore some lost health.